 The President and CEO determines the remuneration payable to key executives in accordance with board guidelines.
 Aker ASA has no stock option programmes.
 The remuneration for executive management includes a fixed annual salary, standard employee pension and insurance schemes and a variable pay element.

-A share bonus award programme for employees (excluding the President and CEO) was established in 2011.
+Aker ASA has a share bonus award programme for employees (excluding the President and CEO).
 Share awards are subject to specified conditions and goal achievement.
 This incentive programme for employees is presented in Note 2 to the Aker ASA annual accounts.

-Further information on remuneration for 2016 for individual members of Aker’s executive management can be found in Note 33 to the consolidated accounts.
-The company’s guidelines for remuneration to executive management are described in Note 33, and will also be presented to shareholders at the annual general meeting in the form of a dedicated supporting document.
+Further information on remuneration for 2017 for individual members of Aker’s executive management can be found in Note 33 to the consolidated accounts.

 Some members of Aker’s executive management represent the company’s interests as board members of other Aker companies.
 They do not receive personal remuneration for these board memberships.